Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/11-Test-Driven-Development/Readme.md

 Writing code to be composable, perform a single responsibility can enable us to write testable code.

 ## What should we test for?

+- Validation - parameters passed to server are of the correct type and value
+- Behaviours

 ## Types of tests